Jozefov/MyPyLUMI/update_containers_with_your_packages.md

 Install custom packages via pip pip install torchmetrics
 The new package will then be available alongside the packages in the container, this way it will be saved in virtual env and not home directory, which is small 20Gb only.

+If we want to run the container with the freshly installed packages in a batch script, we need to first source the venv before executing the python script: singularity exec minimal_pytorch.sif bash -c "source myenv/bin/activate && python my_script.py"

 We can check the location of the installed files via Location of installed packages